antzwong/About/README.md

 # Welcome!
 My name is Anthony Wong.
 I'm currently studying computer science and quantitative science at Emory University, class of 2021.
 Outside of classes I work in residential life on campus, am a tour guide, writer for the school newspaper, and a corgi enthusiast!
-To me computer science is a unique subject because it's applicable to any field which is why I write code that's most applicalbe to the things which matter most to me.
+To me computer science is a unique subject because it's applicable to any field which is why I write code that's relevant to the things which matter most to me.

 This site is meant to show the various projects I've been working on.
 Just click on a link to check them out!